 Walkerbouts Inn – Rhodes was established more than two decades ago by the proprietor, Dave Walker.
 It is located on the same site as the original farmhouse on the farm “Tintern” on which the village of Rhodes was established in 1891.
 It is in an elevated position on the western side of Rhodes on a quiet cul-de-sac with a stunning view across the village.

 Walkerbouts was awarded a 3-star rating by the Tourism Grading Council of South Africa.
 It has six en-suite bedrooms complete with wall-mounted panel heaters and beds fitted with electric blankets to ward off the winter chill.
-Four of the room’s en-suite facilities have showers and the other two have showers in the baths.
-Three have a double bed with a single bed and three have a double and two single beds.
+Four of the room’s en-suite facilities have showers and the other two have showers in their baths

-The dining room and lounge are heated by a “Jetmaster” fire-place as well as an anthracite heater.
-The cosy pub, whose walls could tell many stories also has a wood-fired “Queen Anne” heater.
-Our famous pizza’s add another dimension to the cuisine and provide an alternative to the wholesome country fare served in our dining room.
-More specialised victuals such as vegetarian meals can be prepared by prior arrangement.
+The dining room and lounge are heated by a “Jetmaster” fireplace as well as an anthracite heater.
+The cosy pub, whose walls could tell many stories has a wood-fired “Queen Anne” heater.
+Our famous pizzas add another dimension to the cuisine and provide an alternative to the wholesome country fare served in our dining room.
+More specialised victuals such as vegetarian or vegan meals can be prepared by prior arrangement.

 We pride ourselves on giving guests personal attention including special dietary arrangements, ensuring that they enjoy their stay with us.
 Well behaved pets are also welcome by prior arrangement to share the delights of the experience.